mcallistertad/embedded-client/README.md

 ### Release 4.0.0

-* API simplifications.
+API simplifications.

 * LibEL accepts timestamps with value 0 which indicates that time has not been synchronized.
 * LibEL no longer holds state and cache in a static buffer.
 User allocates both request context buffer and session context buffer.
 * User may call new API call, sky_get_cache_hit(), to determine whether the current request has a match in the cache.
 * User may tune some configuration parameters at runtime.

-* Code size optimizations.
+Code size optimizations.

 * Build time options allow inclusion/exclusion of non-essential consistency checks.
 * Common code sequences have been factored out.
 * Some of the largest functions have been re-written.

 ### Release 3.0.3

-* Remove client validation to allow GNSS fix with NSAT value of 0 to be added.
+* Remove strict check so that a GNSS fix with NSAT value of 0 can be added.

 ### Release 3.0.2

-* Bug fix - server side tuning of cache match thresholds was being ignored by client
+* Bug fix - server side tuning of cache match thresholds was being ignored by LibEL
+* Change default configuration to 28 total beacons, 20 APs

 ### Release 3.0.1